A healthy pipeline helps you meet sales targets.

 And here’s what generally happens to your metrics when you do that:

-People may need or want your product but that doesn’t make them instant customers.
+When building up your ideal prospect profile, keep in mind that people may need or want your product but that doesn’t make them instant customers.

 On the other hand, individuals and organizations who are unaware your product or service even exists might eventually turn out as long-term customers.

 Successful businesses rarely sell to everyone.
 And the adage the more the merrier doesn’t always apply.
+You need to define ideal prospects for your product/service, and seek out those leads.

 As small business guru Ray Silverstein warned in Entrepreneur: